ricsix19/PyShutdownUtility/README.md

-# py_osShutdown
+# PyShutdownUtility

-py_osShutdown is a simple Python application that provides a graphical user interface (GUI) to schedule and manage system shutdowns on operating systems.
+PyShutdownUtility is a simple Python application that provides a graphical user interface (GUI) to schedule and manage system shutdowns on operating systems.

 ## Features